matrix-org/matrix-spec/content/appendices.md

 a number of rooms whose history includes events with a `sender` which does not conform.
-In order to handle these rooms successfully, clients and servers MUST accept user IDs with localparts consisting of any legal unicode codepoint except for `:`, including the empty string.
+In order to handle these rooms successfully, clients and servers MUST accept user IDs with localparts consisting of any legal unicode codepoint except for `:` and `NUL` (U+0000), including other control characters and the empty string.
 Localparts MUST be valid UTF-8 sequences.

 Servers SHOULD NOT produce user IDs with localparts outside of the following character set, and SHOULD NOT forward such user IDs to clients when referenced